logicalhacking/DASCA/README.md

 ```

 ### WALA configuration
-DASCA (and the underlying WALA setup) is tested with Java version 8
+DASCA (and the underlying WALA setup) is tested with Java version 8.
-(and version 6).
-If DASCA is installed using Java 8, there should be
+If DASCA is installed using Java 8, there should be no need for updating
-no need for updating the WALA configuration.
+the WALA configuration.

 If you experience problems or want to optimize the performance (e.g.,
 by analyzing the programs based on a different Java version), you
-might need to configure the the location of the Java JDK.
+might need to configure the location of the Java JDK.
 The JDK used
 as part of the static analysis is configured in the `wala.properties`
 file, e.g.